NiryoRobotics/ned_ros/sphinx_doc/source/ros/niryo_robot_rpi.rst

-Niryo Robot RPI Package
+Niryo robot RPI package
 ========================================

-This package deals with raspberry pi related stuff (Button, fans, I/O, leds, ...)
+This package deals with Raspberry Pi related stuff (Button, fans, I/O, leds, ...).

-RPI Node
+Raspberry Pi Node
 --------------------------
 The ROS Node manages the following components:
 - Physical top button: executes actions when the button is pressed.
-- Digital I/O panel : gets commands and sends the current state of digital I/Os.
-Also controls tools like the electromagnet.
+- Digital I/O panel: gets commands and sends the current state of digital I/Os.
+Also controls tools like the Electromagnet.
-- Robot fans
+- Robot fans.
-- Led : sets the LED color.
+- Led: sets the LED color.
-- ROS log : can remove all previous logs on startup to prevent a lack of disk space in the long run (SD cards do not have infinite storage).
+- ROS log: can remove all previous logs on startup to prevent a lack of disk space in the long run (SD cards do not have infinite storage).

-The namespace used is : |namespace_emphasize|
+The namespace used is: |namespace_emphasize|

-**Note that this package should not be used when you are using Ned ROS stack on your computer, in simulation mode.**executes actions when the button is pressed.**
+**Note that this package should not be used when you are using Ned ROS stack on your computer in simulation mode.
+Executes actions when the button is pressed.**

-Publisher - RPI
+Publisher - Raspberry Pi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. list-table:: RPI Package's Publishers